v1.0.0 · Open Source · MIT License

 Everything you need to

-From raw benchmarks to beautiful dashboards, REST APIs, PDF reports, and a CLI tool — no duct tape required.
+From raw benchmarks to dashboards, REST APIs, PDF reports, and a CLI — batteries included.

 Full Async Engine

-Evaluate hundreds of samples in parallel with a configurable concurrency semaphore.
-Automatic timeout handling and retry logic built in.
+Evaluate hundreds of samples in parallel with configurable concurrency.
+Automatic timeout handling and retry built in.

 asyncio